Learn how the Ministry for Primary Industries (MPI) is helping to ensure aquaculture is developed in a sustainable way.

 Ecological effects of main aquaculture species

-Aquaculture production in New Zealand is dominated by 3 species: green-lipped mussels, Pacific oysters and Chinook salmon.
-The Overview of ecological effects of aquaculture reviews the ecological effects of farming these species in New Zealand and overseas (see chapters 2 and 3).
+The Overview of ecological effects of aquaculture reviews the ecological effects of farming 3 species in New Zealand and overseas.
+See chapters 2 and 3 for reviews of:

-To find out more about the AEWG – including meeting details – email email@example.com
+To find out more about the AQWG, including meeting details, email email@example.com

 Preparing and responding to pests and diseases